01-edu/public/subjects/where-do-we-go/README.md

 Create a function named `explore`, which creates a page displaying the list of `places` provided in the data file below.

-- sort the `places` from north to south, so that the northern-most place is first.
+- Sort the `places` from north to south, so that the northern-most place is first.
-- display a fullscreen-size `<section>` for each place.
+- Display a fullscreen-size `<section>` for each place.
 Use the pics hosted in the `./where-do-we-go_images` folder below.
 Set the `background` attribute with the corresponding image URL.
 The URL has to be formatted like so: `./where-do-we-go_images/name-of-the-place.jpg`.
-- display a location indicator as an `<a>` tag in the middle of the screen.
+- Display a location indicator as an `<a>` tag in the middle of the screen.
 It should:
   - have the class `location`
-  - display the `name` and `coordinates` of the current place, as text strings separated by `\n`.
+  - display the `name` and `coordinates` of the current place, as text strings separated by `\n`
-  - set the text color as `color`.
+  - set the text color as `color`
-  - update the `name`, `coordinates` and `color` on scroll, at the point when the next image reaches the middle of the screen height.
+  - update the `name`, `coordinates` and `color` on scroll, at the point when the next image reaches the middle of the screen height
-  - make the `href` attribute open **a new tab** redirecting to a Google Maps URL with the coordinates of the place currently displayed.
+  - make the `href` attribute open **a new tab** redirecting to a Google Maps URL with the coordinates of the place currently displayed
-- display a compass as a `div` tag, indicating the latitude direction which:
+- Display a compass as a `div` tag, indicating the latitude direction which:
   - has the class `direction`
   - displays `N` for North if the user is scrolling up
   - displays `S` for South if he's scrolling down